- Gemini Home

 The acquisition objects should be bright enough to give a good S/N (larger than 200) in a one minute imaging exposure with GMOS.
 They should also be faint enough that the spectra of them do not significantly saturate the CCDs during the science exposures.
 To ensure efficient acquisition, point sources with V magnitudes in the interval 16 mag to 20 mag are recommended for observations with grating R150_G5306.
 For observations with gratings B600_G5303 and R400_G5305, it is recommended to use point sources with V magnitudes in the interval 15 mag to 20 mag.
 Fainter acquisition objects may be used, but additional time should be budgeted for target acquisition.

-Good sky subtraction can be obtained by observing the objects in at least two positions along the slit.
+Current detectors in GMOS-N/S have a very low fringing amplitude at red wavelengths.
+In the rare case where fringing becomes problematic you may use the Nod & Shuffle mode, which results in excellent sky subtraction.
+Alternatively, the objects may be observed in at least two positions along the slit.
 In this way, one can use one image to subtract the sky from the other image and obtain two sky subtracted spectra of the objects.
 This is a primitive way to do Nod & Shuffle.